 |Free Courses||Yes||Advertised but I’m unable to access them.|

-In this first section of Udemy vs Skillshare, I detail the key points about Udemy that you must know.
-If you wish to more, there’s a link at the end.
+In this first section of the Udemy vs Skillshare comparison, I’ll detail the key points about Udemy that you must know.

-Udemy is an online learning platform that offers video courses in just about any subject you can imagine, at any skill level, and allows you to learn at your own pace by purchasing each course to keep forever.
-They currently have 49 million students and over 185,000 courses available.
+Udemy is a global marketplace and online learning platform that offers video lessons on just about any subject you can imagine.
+You can learn at your own pace with lifetime access to each course purchased.
+They currently have over 210,000 courses available, 52 million students, and 74,000+ instructors.

 How to Navigate Udemy

-Udemy courses are generally video-based and contain a series of lectures on specific topics.
-They also often contain worksheets or assignments, quizzes, and sometimes even certificates.
+Udemy courses are primarily video-based and contain a series of online classes on specific topics.
+They often contain worksheets or assignments, quizzes, and sometimes a certificate of completion.

 The filters include: